CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 -EC-, -ENC-, -IC-, -INC-: This is often tricky, but fortunately the word is usually clear from context.
 There are no rules, but many examples in the dictionary.
 (Cricket)

--EC-: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all burried in a large plate.
+-EC-: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all buried in a large plate.
 (Cricket)

 -ENC-: Make sure that you do a full N. The first part of the C does not retrace any part of the N.  (Cricket)